BigNeekode/BigNeekode/README.md

 ---

-### 🌿 About Me
+### 😴 About Me

-I build tiny, playable worlds in **Unity**, design game feel experiments, and compose **lo-fi music loops** to complement them.
-My focus is on small, cozy game experiences — short, self-contained plays with warm visuals, gentle audio, and satisfying interaction.

-> *"Make simple things.
-Make them with love.
-And finish what you can."*
+I'm a **chill grumpy lazy cat** who occasionally codes.
+My focus is on minimal effort, maximum comfort, and projects that don't require getting up from my nap spot.
+I build things slowly, complain about it, and somehow ship stuff anyway.

+> *"Why do today what you can put off until tomorrow... or never?"*

 ---

-### 🎮 What I'm Working On
+### 😾 What I'm Working On

-- 🍃 **Micro-prototyping** new ideas every week
-- 🔧 Building **tools & editor scripts** to speed up dev workflows
-- 🎼 **Composing** ambient loops and sound FX
+- 😴 **Napping** — my primary skill and passion
+- � **Occasionally coding** when the food bowl is empty
+- 🎮 **Playing games** instead of making them
+- 💤 **Perfecting the art of procrastination**

 ---

-### 🛠️ Tech Stack
+### � Tech Stack (when I bother)

 <p align="center">
   <img src="https://img.shields.io/badge/Unity-000000?style=for-the-badge&logo=unity&logoColor=white" alt="Unity" />